 - Additional biodiversity units can come from habitat enhancement onsite or offsite

 Quants Environmental has suitably qualified and experienced Ecologists (SQEs) able to assess the biodiversity of a site and calculate its value, including using the DEFRA Biodiversity Metric.
 It is important to involve the SQE at the earliest stage of development.
-Our Ecologists have experience in habitat creation and the provision of long-term biodiversity management plans, as well as knowledge of local planning requirements within Yorkshire and Humberside.
+Our Ecologists have experience in habitat creation and the provision of long-term biodiversity management plans, as well as knowledge of local planning requirements within Yorkshire and the Yorkshire Dales, Derbyshire, Teesside and Tyneside.